-In the Client Configuration Assistant, click the Add button to create a new alias.
-Select the "Search the network" option and continue with the wizard.
+If you are using DB2 V7.2, then the native driver is the only available driver.
+For the native driver, you need to create a database alias on the server that is running the Maestro User Interface component.
+In the Client Configuration Assistant, click the [Add] button to create a new alias.
+Select the Search the network option and continue with the wizard.
 For more details on IBM DB2 database administration and the definition of database aliases, see the IBM DB2 documentation.

-Note that the name of this alias is the value for the "Database name" parameter of the IBM DB2 database plugin that comes with the Maestro User Interface.
+Notes: The name of this alias is the value for the Database name parameter of the IBM DB2 database plugin that comes with the Maestro User Interface.